katsadim/bscfees/README.md

 * iterate over all your transactions and sum your fees
 * multiply the above two values

 And there you have it!
-The sum of fees you have paid for Bsc transactions right in front of your pretty eyes!
+The sum of fees you have paid for Bsc and Eth transactions right in front of your pretty eyes!

 ## Repo contents